-T2.4 В When an .srt file is created from an already existing state machine, the .srt file should be automatically populated with textual syntax corresponding to the existing state machine.
-The syntax should be formatted so it is readable.
-C2.2 T2.5 В, Т Items shown in the "Content Assist" popup should use the same icons and labels as elsewhere in RTist.
-C2.5 T2.6 В Semantic validation of a textual state machine should be performed as soon as the text changes, and errors should be shown both in the text editor and in the Problems view (with a possibility to navigate to the correct location in the editor) C2.6 T2.7 В When creating a state machine diagram for a textually defined state machine, it should be automatically populated with symbols and lines with a nice, automated layout.
+T2.5 В, Т Items shown in the "Content Assist" popup should use the same icons and labels as elsewhere in RTist.
+C2.5 Т2.6 В Semantic validation of a textual state machine should be performed as soon as the text changes, and errors should be shown both in the text editor and in the Problems view (with a possibility to navigate to the correct location in the editor) C2.6 T2.7 В When creating a state machine diagram for a textually defined state machine, it should be automatically populated with symbols and lines with a nice, automated layout.
 C2.7 T2.8 В To be able to persist graphical changes made by the user in a state machine diagram for a textually defined state machine, an extra file ".srtd" with the same name as the .srt file should be created next to it.
 This file should contain those graphical changes (e.g., the user-assigned colour of a state symbol) in a JSON format.
 C2.7 T2.9 С Comparing or merging changes in a textual state machine should use the usual Eclipse features that are used for textual files.
 C2.8